Declaring variables in Go

 }

-Variable declarations without a value require a type (s3
+Variable declarations without a value require a type (s3 above), but types are

 otherwise optional.

-when you need a variable at the top-level
+Declare a variable with with var when you need a variable at the top-level

 of your program or want to initialize it with no value.

-, works like the var
+The short-declaration operator, :=, works like the var keyword for declaring

 variables with three differences: a) it can only be used within the scope of a